spax021/OrangeHRM/OrangeHRM/README.md

 <p>   - Common utility methods that are used across multiple test classes.
 For example, methods to take screenshots, handle common web interactions, or validate conditions.</p>

-# Test Cases
+# UI Test Cases

 ##### LoginTest.java

-1. **TestLoginInUser**: Verify that a user can log in to the system with valid credentials.
+1. **TestLoginUser**: Verify that a user can log in to the system with valid credentials.
-2. **TestLoginInWithWrongCredentials**: Verify that a user cannot log in to the system with invalid credentials.
+2. **TestLoginWithWrongCredentials**: Verify that a user cannot log in to the system with invalid credentials.

 ##### RecruitmentTest.java